 20 PHOTOS TO INSPIRE YOU TO HIKE THE PACIFIC CREST TRAIL

 Have you dreamed of hiking the Pacific Crest Trail?
-In 2016, Kim (Bearfoot Theory’s Content Manager), quit her job as a principal and embarked on a 5-month journey to solo hike from the Mexico border all the way to Canada.
+In 2016, Kim (Bearfoot Theory’s former Community Manager), quit her job as a principal and embarked on a 5-month journey to solo hike from the Mexico border all the way to Canada.
 That’s 2,650 miles!
 In this blog post, she shares some of her favorite Pacific Crest Trail photos and stories to inspire those of you would one day like to thru-hike the PCT.
 While the images are super beautiful, I especially love this piece because of Kim’s captions.
 She takes us along on her journey, and show us that long-distance hiking is about so much more than the pretty views.
-If you have questions or need support in planning your Pacific Crest Trail hike, leave your comments for Kim at the end of this post, and she’ll be sure to respond. -Kristen-
+If you have questions or need support in planning your Pacific Crest Trail hike, leave your comments at the end of this post, and we’ll be sure to respond. -Kristen-

 **UPDATE** If you have already committed to a Pacific Crest Trail thru-hike make sure to check out Kim’s Complete Pacific Crest Trail gear list as well as her Guide to Planning your Pacific Crest Trail resupply.